acemonstertoys/bylaws/AMTBylaws.md

 of delivery of the notice or date of deposit in the mail.

-        (2)  Upon a determination by the board of directors that the member or member applicant has engaged in conduct materially and seriously prejudicial to the interests or purposes of the corporation.
+        (2)  Upon a determination by the board of directors that the member has engaged in conduct materially and seriously prejudicial to the interests or purposes of the corporation.

-        (3)  If this corporation has provided for the payment of dues by members or member applicants, upon a failure to renew his or her membership or application by paying dues on or before the first of the month, such termination to be effective at the start of that month.
+        (3)  If this corporation has provided for the payment of dues by members or member applicants, upon a failure to renew his or her membership by paying dues on or before the first of the month, such termination to be effective at the start of that month.

 ​(b)  Procedure for Expulsion.
 Following the determination that a member